|Elliott Sound Products||Capacitor Characteristics|

 At first glance the diagram looks alright.
 Everything is connected where it should be, so where's the problem?
 Notice that the input signal is connected to the PCB via a shielded lead.
 The PCB may have a ground plane, but even if not, the connection between the shielded input lead is nice and short, and connects to C1 on the board.
 The space allowed is sufficient for a cap as originally designed.

 Now, someone comes along with a massive (physically) cap that was sold as polypropylene (but could easily be polyester).
 It won't fit on the board, so is installed as shown.
 Look at the length of unshielded lead between the input terminal and the rest of the circuit on the PCB.
 Remember that the entire capacitor is part of the unshielded circuit, not just its leads.
 Even if the cap is marked so you know which is the outer foil, that doesn't help either, as any noise picked up will be coupled through regardless (this is what the cap is for!).
-This arrangement has the potential to pick up considerable noise, and if part of a power amplifier may even be sufficient to cause oscillation.
+This arrangement has the potential to pick up considerable noise, and if part of a power amplifier it may even provide sufficient coupling from the output to cause oscillation.
 It goes without saying that noise or oscillation will not improve the sound, even though the owner may think that it has done so.